Saint Nicholas: Scientific analysis

-Whereas the devotional importance of relics and the economics associated with pilgrimages caused the remains of most saints to be divided up and spread over numerous churches in several countries, Saint Nicholas is unusual in that most of his bones have been preserved in one spot: his grave crypt in Bari.
+Whereas the devotional importance of relics and the economics of pilgrimages led to the division and dispersal of the remains of most saints across numerous churches in several countries, Saint Nicholas is unusual in that most of his bones have been preserved in one place: his grave crypt in Bari.
 Even with the allegedly continuing miracle of the manna, the archdiocese of Bari has allowed for one scientific survey of the bones.
 In the late 1950s, while the crypt was undergoing much-needed restoration, the bones were removed from it for the first time since their interment in 1089.
-A special Pontiffical Commission permitted Luigi Martino, a professor of human anatomy at the University of Bari, to examine the bones under the commission's supervision.
-Martino took thousands of measurements, detailed scientific drawings, photographs, and x-rays.
+A special Pontifical Commission permitted Luigi Martino, a professor of human anatomy at the University of Bari, to examine the bones under the commission's supervision.
+Martino took thousands of measurements, detailed scientific drawings, photographs, and X-rays.
 These examinations revealed the saint to have died at over seventy years of age and to have been of average height and slender-to-average build.
 He also suffered from severe chronic arthritis in his spine and pelvis.

-In 2004, at the University of Manchester, researchers Caroline Wilkinson and Fraco Introna reconstructed the saint's face based on Martino's examination.
-The review of the data revealed that the historical Saint Nicholas was in height and had a broken nose, which had partially healed, revealing that the injury had been suffered ante mortem.
+In 2004, at the University of Manchester, researchers Caroline Wilkinson and Francesco Introna reconstructed the saint's face based on Martino's examination.
+The review of the data revealed that the historical Saint Nicholas was in height and had a broken nose, which had partially healed, revealing that the injury had occurred before his death.
 The broken nose appeared to conform with hagiographical reports that Saint Nicholas had been beaten and tortured during the Diocletianic Persecution.
 The facial reconstruction was produced by Caroline Wilkinson at the University of Manchester and was shown on a BBC2 TV program The Real Face of Santa.
 In 2014, the Face Lab at Liverpool John Moores University produced an updated reconstruction of Saint Nicholas's face.